SAD-AFAG

 WORLD DISTRIBUTION & POPULATION

-Mediterranean monk seal (Monachus monachus) was spreading all over the coasts in the Mediterranean basin including Black Sea and the eastern Atlantic coasts from Portugal to Senegal in the west Africa until the beginning of 20th century represententing a population in the order of thousands.
+Mediterranean monk seal (Monachus monachus) distribution had covered all over the coasts in the Mediterranean basin including the Black Sea and in the eastern Atlantic coasts from Portugal to Senegal in the west Africa until the beginning of 20th century represententing a population in the order of thousands.

-Today, Mediterranean seals survive in two main regions separated from each other;
+Mediterranean seals survive in two main separate regions in its global range;

-1. Atlantic population (Mauritania coasts in West Sahara and Maderia Islands of Portugal)
+1. Atlantic population (Mauritania coasts in West Sahara and Madeira Islands of Portugal)

 2. Mediterranean population (Greece and Türkiye)

-The biggest population in the world exists in the Aegean Sea.
-Therefore, responsibilities of Greece and Türkiye are huge for the protection of the species in the Mediterranean.
+Although scattered, the biggest population in the world exists in the Aegean Sea.
+Therefore, responsibilities of Greece and Türkiye are huge for the protection of the species and its pristine habitats in the Mediterranean.

-Mediterranean monk seals show interrupted distribution ranges along Turkish coasts instead of a continuous distribution range.
+Mediterranean monk seals’ distribution shows an interrupted pattern along Turkish coasts, instead of a continuous distribution range.

 Monk seal exists in the following coastal segments in Türkiye;

-1. In the Sea of Marmara; Marmara Islands, Mola Islands and northern coasts of Kapıdağ Peninsula,
+1. In the Sea of Marmara; Armutlu Peninsula, Marmara Islands, Mola Islands and northern coasts of Kapıdağ Peninsula and Karabiga coasts,

-2. In the Aegean coasts; coast between Gelibolu Peninsula (on the Aegean side) and Behramkale as well as coast between Yeni Foça and Datça,
+2. In the E Aegean coasts; coast between Gelibolu Peninsula (on the Aegean side) and Behramkale as well as the coasts from Yeni Foça upto Datça,

-3. In the Mediterranean; coast between Datça and Kemer, coast between Alanya and Taşucu (Cilician coasts) as well as coast between Hatay Samandağ and Syrian border.
+3. In S Türkiye; the coasts between Datça and Kemer, the coasts between Gazipaşa and Taşucu (Cilician coasts) and the coast between Samandağ and Turkish-Syrian border.

-Breeding regularly occurs while monk seal deaths are also observed along in several parts of Turkish coasts.
+Breeding regularly occurs along Turkish coasts while monk seal deaths are sometimes observed.

 Mediterranean seals live “along the remote and untouched coasts that have no urban development, or coasts difficult to be accessed by man or far away from human activities, and rocky/cliff coasts preferably having coastal caves or caverns for breeding and/or resting purposes” and it is directly affected from deterioration of habitats.